Filter by Category

 Our Classes

-CPR for Healthcare Providers EMTN*4015*601
+CPR for Healthcare BLS HLEDN*0150*602

-with Frannie Phelps
+with Frances Phelps

 Basic Life Support (BLS) Provider Course is the foundation for saving lives after cardiac arrest.
 You will learn the skills of high-quality cardiopulmonary resuscitation (CPR) for victims of all ages and will practice delivery of these skills both as a single rescuer and as a member of a multi-rescuer team.
 This course focuses on what healthcare rescuers need to know to perform high-quality CPR in a wide variety of settings.
 You will also learn how to respond to choking emergencies and how to use an automated external defibrillator (AED).